Bowen’s Reaction Series

 Who was Bowen?

 Norman Levi Bowen was a Canadian geologist and petrologist working at the Carnegie Institution in the early 1900s.
 Through experimental petrology, Bowen melted and cooled rock-forming minerals in a lab to observe how they crystallized.
 What he found was revolutionary: minerals don’t crystallize all at once.
 Instead, they form in a specific sequential pattern based on temperature, pressure, and composition.
+The reason granite is abundant in quartz and feldspar, and basalt is rich in pyroxene and plagioclase, was made clearer by Bowen’s Reaction Series.
+It gave igneous differentiation, the process by which a single magma can give rise to multiple forms of rock, a scientific foundation.

 The Reaction Series